federico-fogolari/pdb2trent/README.md

  - a string for indication of atoms used for frame
  - a string for indication of atoms used to compute rotational-translational entropy

-The string takes the form of multiple ranges separated by spaces. \\
+The string takes the form of multiple ranges separated by spaces.

-Each range is specified as "chain:residue numbers:atom", e.g.: \\
+Each range is specified as "chain:residue numbers:atom", e.g.:

-"A:12-18,23-24:N,CA,C" for a single range and \\
+"A:12-18,23-24:N,CA,C" for a single range or

-"A:12-18,23,24:N,CA,C A:104-111,115-123:N,CA,C" for two ranges \\
+"A:12-18,23,24:N,CA,C A:104-111,115-123:N,CA,C" for two ranges

-residue numbers are ranges as 12-18 or single numbers separated by commas chains are a string of letters, e.g AB, and atom names are separated by commas, with no space.
+residue numbers are ranges as 12-18 or single numbers separated by commas, chains are a string of letters, e.g AB, and atom names are separated by commas, with no space.
 There is only minimal check on the string, so care must be taken to follow strictly the expected format.